netsage-project/tstat-transport/README.md

 ### TCP logs

-The TCP logs are identical, but have additional values in cluded in the `values` stanza:
+The TCP logs are identical, but have additional values in the `values` stanza:

     {
         "interval": 600,